Hunorabraham/TescoJuice/readMe.txt

-The game is very sparse in features:
+To launch the game, download the .zip containing the executable and other files, extract and run The game is very sparse in features:
 	- the moment you launch it, the game starts
 	- you must protect your brain from the cans (white rectangles)